kaanchiiii/kaanchiiii/README.md

 ### 🧠 Fun Facts

-- 🐘 I love elephants — calm, wise, and powerful 💙
+- 💙 Love exploring!
-- 🎧 Can code for hours with good music
+- 🎧 Can code for hours with good music!
-- 🎬 Rom-com Bollywood movies are my comfort zone
+- 📚 Reading psychological thrillers is my favorite escape!

 ---